 In May 2016, we entered into a master research and collaboration agreement, or the 2016 Agreement, with Celgene, and Celgene RIVOT Ltd., a wholly owned subsidiary of Celgene.
 The 2016 Agreement focuses on the discovery and development of cancer programs in the field of MIO.
-In addition to new programs identified under the 2016 Agreement, both parties also agreed that all future development and commercialization of two remaining cancer metabolism programs discovered under the 2010 discovery and development collaboration and license agreement with Celgene, or the 2010 Agreement, including AG-270, a program focused on methylthioadenosine phosphorylase, or MTAP, deleted cancers, will now be governed by the 2016 Agreement.
+In addition to new programs identified under the 2016 Agreement, both parties also agreed that all future development and commercialization of two remaining cancer metabolism programs discovered under the 2010 discovery and development collaboration and license agreement with Celgene, or the 2010 Agreement, including AG-270, will now be governed by the 2016 Agreement.